gotcha/collective.updatemimetype/README.rst

 When a file or an image is uploaded to a Blob field, its mimetype is computed based on information from the ``mimetypes_registry``.

-If that registry misses some information, the computed mimetype can be too wrong or too general.
+If that registry misses some information, the computed mimetype can be wrong or too general.

-For instance, prior to version 2.0.6 of ``Products.MimetypeRegistry``, the default ``mimetypes_registry`` of a Plone portal did not know of OpenXML mimetypes.
-Those files would get a ``application/zip`` mimetype instead of their proper mimetypes.
+For instance, prior to version 2.0.7 of ``Products.MimetypeRegistry``, the default ``mimetypes_registry`` of a Plone portal did not know of OpenXML mimetypes.
+Those files would get ``application/zip`` mimetype instead of their proper mimetypes.

 As computation of mimetype happens only at load time, upgrading